bypie5/CS177-Final-Project/README.md

 ## How To Use

-There are two operating modes from this application: Regular drivers or Autonomous vehicles.
+There are two operating modes for this application: Regular drivers or Autonomous vehicles.
 Deciding which mode you'd like to use can be made before you compile the application.

 ### Regular Drivers